-$$\boldsymbol{q} = -\boldsymbol{\kappa} (\mathrm{grad}T)^T \ . \tag{2.22}$$ for the so-called thermally isotropic material, and
+$$\mathbf{q} = -\kappa (\operatorname{grad} T)^T . {(2.22)}$$ for the so-called thermally isotropic material, and

 The matrix κ is the conductivity matrix of the material.
 The most common forms of κ are for materials that have three orthogonal directions of different thermal conductivities (orthotropic material); κ is the isotropic thermal conductivity coefficient, 1 is the identity matrix, and κ_x , κ_y , and κ_z are the orthotropic thermal conductivities.
 To explain the orthotropic conductivity model we note that some materials have preferred directions in which heat would like to flow, for instance along the fibers in a composite.
 Visually, we can imagine a corrugated steel roof, with the channels running not directly downhill, but tilted away from the slope - the water would run preferentially in the channels, but generally downhill.